An Overview of Microfinance Company Registration

 The documents required to obtain the Microfinance Company Registration in India are as follows:

-- A copy of the Company’s Incorporation Certificate;
+- A copy of the Company’s COI (Certificate of Incorporation);

-- Address Proof for the place being used as the Registered Office;
+- Address Proof of the place being used as the registered office;

-- A copy of the Rental Agreement or Lease Deed, in the case of Rented Property;
+- A copy of the Rental Agreement, in the case of Rented Property;

-- A copy of the Ownership or Sale Deed, in the case of Self Owned Property;
+- A copy of the Ownership Certificate or Sale Deed, in the case of Self Owned Property;

-- Certified copy of the MOA (Memorandum of Association);
+- Certified copy of the MOA (Memorandum of Association) & AOA (Articles of Association);

 - Auditors Report showing the minimum Net Owned Funds;